UnderDev/GUI_Ev3_Myo_Robot/README.md

 ### Features
  * Automatically Connects to Myo Armband Via bluetooth
  * Automatically Connects to Lego Brick via Wifi
- * Webcam Streaming To the App
+ * Webcam Streaming To the App (Optional & not fully implemented)

 ### Running the Project
  To Run the project please follow the steps Below: